 Footcare is the treatment of common foot conditions such as Plantar Fasciitis, calluses, warts and diabetic foot.
 The practice of Chiropody is the assessment of the foot and legs including the biomechanical relationship between the lower legs and spine.
-It also includes the treatment and prevention of diseases or disorders of the foot by medication, surgical methods, modalities such as ultrasound and Shock Wave as well as providing orthotics.
+Chiropody treatment may include prescribing medication, surgical methods, hands on treatments and the use of modalities such as Shock Wave Therapy (SWT) and Ultrasound.

 At Physiomobility clinic, we put your health in the hands of professionals, each with proper training and experience in their field.
 When it comes to your foot health, this is no exception.
 Whether it is a sore callus, an ingrown toenail or a more complicated foot biomechanical condition, we have the right professional for you.